 Additionally, considering the standard was set in place by the federal government, the rules apply to every state and insurance company in the U.S.

 This way, you can be sure that wherever you go, you can expect the same standard for how your premium dollars are spent.

 If your premium isn’t used responsibly, you’ll get a rebate

 Insurers that fail to meet the MLR threshold are required to pay back excess profits or margins in the form of rebates to their participants.
 However, annual rebates aren’t based on a single year’s MLR.
 The ACA requires insurers to issue rebates based on their rolling average MLR from the previous three years.

 Let’s say you’re a customer of an insurance company with a plan from the large group market, and your insurer only reports an 83% MLR.
 Remember, for large group markets, the requirement is 85%, so there’s a 2% gap here.

 So what would a 2% rebate look like for you in dollars?
-The rebate dollar amount is calculated based on the amount of premium paid by the policyholder, minus any taxes or fees associated with the premium.
+The cash rebate amount is calculated based on the amount of premium paid by the policyholder, minus any taxes or fees associated with the premium.

 For example, if a policyholder paid $1,000 for their premium and the insurer paid $50 in taxes related to that premium, the 2% rebate would be applied to the $950 difference, getting you a total rebate of $19.

 This article was originally published on July 18, 2021.
-It was last updated April 12, 2021.
+It was last updated on July 22, 2022.